nonblocking/mashroom/packages/plugin-packages/mashroom-storage-provider-filestore/README.md

 ```

  * _dataFolder_: The **shared folder** to store the data files.
 The base for relative paths is the Mashroom config file (Default: ./data/storage)
- * _checkExternalChangePeriodMs_: Check JSON files for external changes after this period.
+ * _checkExternalChangePeriodMs_: Poll interval for external file changes (by other servers in the cluster).
-   Only set a value > 0 if you either run a single server, the config is readonly or performance is more important
-   than consistency (Default: -1)
+   You can increase the default if you run a single server, the config is readonly or performance is more important than consistency (Default: 100)
  * _prettyPrintJson_: Pretty print the JSON files to make it human-readable (Default: true)